 - And, creative ways to save money while traveling.

 The next time you get the urge to buy something, ask yourself, “Do I need that?”
 Think about how many times you’ll use it, and if it’s something you absolutely must have right now.
-We’re often tempted by sales and offers that feel like they’re too good to pass up.
-If you’re living on a tight budget and you want to save some serious dough, consider your long-term goals before you make a purchase.
+It’s easy to be tempted by sales and offers that feel like they’re too good to pass up.

-3. Eating out – Ordering takeaway and going out to eat can add up, especially if you start adding drinks to the tab.
+Ordering takeaway and going out to eat can add up, especially if you start adding drinks to the tab.
 Deep dive into your food expenses and look to see where you can cut costs.
-Meal prep at the start of the week, so you’re not tempted to spend money.
+Prep meals at the start of the week, so you’re not tempted to spend money.

 Create a budget with actionable goals for saving.
 Give yourself a date and an amount of how much money you want to save.
 That way, you’ll be able to track your progress.